Florida Divorce Lawyer

 • Duration of marriage

-Florida is referred to as a “no fault” state.
-Here, in order to obtain a divorce or dissolution of marriage, it is not essential for the applicant to furnish evidence that the spouse has done something erroneous.
+Florida is referred to as a "no fault" state.
+Here, in order to obtain a divorce, it is not essential for the applicant to furnish evidence that the spouse has done something erroneous.
 As a matter of fact, courts have been given the authority to grant a divorce although the other partner does not agree to have a divorce.

 Conditions for divorce

-There are two conditions to be fulfilled to be granted a divorce in this state.
+There are two conditions to be fulfilled to be granted a divorce in this state which are as follows:

-• Prior to filing the petition for dissolution of marriage, one of the partners must have resided in this state for at least 6 months
+• Prior to filing the petition for divorce, one of the partners must have resided in this state for at least 6 months

 Divorce Papers